freenas/freenas-docs/userguide/sharing.rst

 #ifdef truenas
-.. note:: If the system has been licensed for Fibre Channel, the screens will vary slightly than those found in the rest of this section.
+.. note:: If the system has been licensed for Fibre Channel, the screens will vary slightly from those found in the rest of this section.
 Refer to the section on :ref:`Fibre Channel Ports` for details.
 #endif truenas